tarantool/cartridge-cli/README.rst

 to set fd limit in ``LimitNOFILE`` parameter in ``systemd`` unit file and ``systemd`` instantiated unit file.
 There is ``stateboard-fd-limit`` option to set fd limit in ``LimitNOFILE`` parameter in stateboard ``systemd`` unit file.
+You can pass parameters by env with systemd unit file by specifying instance and stateboard arguments in ``systemd-unit-params.yml``.
+Parameter from ``systemd-unit-params.yml`` converts to ``Environment=TARANTOOL_<PARAM>: <value>`` in the unit file.
+Note that these variables have higher priority than variables specified later in the instance configuration file.

 .. code-block:: yaml

     fd-limit: 1024
     stateboard-fd-limit: 2048
+    instance-env:
+        app-name: 'my-app'
+        net_msg_max: 1024
+        pid_file: '/some/special/dir/my-app.%i.pid'
+        my-param: 'something'
+        # or
+        # TARANTOOL_MY_PARAM: 'something'
+    stateboard-env:
+        app-name: 'my-app-stateboard'
+        pid_file: '/some/special/dir/my-app-stateboard.pid'

 You can specify some ``systemd`` units parameters using ``systemd-unit-params.yml`` file in the project root.
 It's possible to use another file specifying it